Source to Sea Kayak Journey in Montenegro and Albania

 What's Included?

-3 nights camping, 3 nights in hotels and guesthousesMeals
+- All Lodging3 nights camping and 3 nights in hotels

 Discover a hidden side of the Balkans on a unique 62-mile paddling adventure to reach the coast under your own steam

-Paddle the rivers of Crnojevića, Morača, and Bojana, and explore Lake Skadar, crossing from Montenegro into Albania by kayak and SUP
+Descend the rivers of Crnojevića, Morača and Bojana, and paddle the vast and beautiful Lake Skadar, crossing from Montenegro into Albania by kayak

-Camp in breathtaking locations surrounded by mountains, cool off with open water swims and explore ancient towns, monasteries, and fortresses along the way
+Camp in breathtaking locations surrounded by mountains, cool off with open water swims and explore ancient towns, monasteries, and fortresses as you go

 Day 1